Shraddhanand-25/Task-management-Tool/README.md

 Tasks can be Completed, Not Completed or Dropped.
 A dropped task is a task which was meant to be completed, but has been discarded for some reason.
 A dropped task does not impact the progress bar of tasks completion in any way.

-# Technical Brief

-### Notes
- - As of now, the main system window is fixed at 1400 x 900 pixels to preserve the necessary layout.
-There is no way of changing that size (yet!);

- - Currently, your database file might be saved in your AppData/Local/Temp folder.
-Be aware, that updating your machine or deleting temporary files might remove your data entirely.
-I recommend backing up the database file in case you accidently delete those files.

-### Behind Organised
-The back-end of Organised is Java whilst the front-end is made with JavaFX.
-SQLite is used as a local database, to avoid server hosting and make Organised a self-contained, standalone application.
-The bundle for the installer was exported from IntelliJ and packaged as an installer with Inno Setup script.